 A region of strange rock formations and painted cave churches, Cappadocia is one of Turkey’s most visited and photographed sites – and you can see why.
 While UNESCO-listed Göreme is the most famous collection of rock churches, the wild fairy-cone landscapes of Cappadocia are in themselves a highlight, along with many other lesser-known valleys like Ihlara and Soğnali, not to mention the extraordinary underground cities.

 September and October are some of the best months to visit Cappadocia – it is not too hot, and you have the added benefit of the glorious autumn colours.

-We suggest basing yourself in Göreme – now an open-air museum, it is the the undisputed highpoint, thanks to the quality of its cave churches and their internal frescoes.
+You’ll need at least three days to explore the area in full.
+We suggest basing yourself in Göreme – now an open-air museum, it is the the undisputed highpoint of the Cappadocia region, thanks to the quality of its cave churches and their internal frescoes.
 Allow a good two hours to walk round its nine churches, designated a UNESCO World Heritage Site and accessible on foot from the centre of town.

 For those with a head for heights, organise a sunrise hot-air balloon ride with one of the many tour operators situated along the village’s main street.
 If you’d rather keep your feet firmly on the ground, make the effort to get up for sunrise, wrap up warm and head out to watch the hot-air balloons drift slowly across the village and the surrounding valleys – a remarkable sight.

-What an adventure!
-Are you hooked?
+Inspired to start planning a trip?
 Make sure you take our Eastern Turkey guide with you: